How Long Does It Take to Tan in UV 7? Risks, Timing, and Protection

 Change positions frequently

-If you lie in the same posture for too long, the portion of your body can risk burning.
+If you lie in the same posture for too long, a portion of your body can risk burning.

 To avoid this, twist your body frequently.
 This also helps to achieve an even tan by exposing different portions of your body to the sun for the same length of time.